- Your Council

 Fulton Hogan has been appointed as the main contractor for the project.
-The project is due to start in April 2021 and take approximately 11 months.
+The project is due to start June 2021 and take approximately 10 months.

 This project will ensure that the Shotover Country, Lake Hayes Estate, Ladies Mile and Frankton Flats area will have a safe and sufficient supply of safe drinking water well into the future.